Sriram-B-Srivatsa/CSI-git/README.md

-Changed Name Of the Person
+Changed Name Of the Person to Sriram